Hamburg Noir

 It looked like the Ossis, who were separated from the locals by a swaying chain-link fence, had ripped a toilet out of the ground in the restroom on their side of the stadium.
 Three guys held it up above their pale SS-tattooed chests like some kind of war trophy.

-Despite the stomping and roaring above and the sharp reek of urine, beer, and reefer below, Edda’s scalp tingled at the thought of another tight baggy of oxy.
-She stepped through the doorway.
-Something told her to move into the shadows along the raw concrete wall covered with flags and oversized photographs of the big game in 1986 that propelled St. Pauli into the Second National League.
+Despite the stomping and roaring above and the reek of urine, beer, and reefer below, Edda’s scalp tingled at the thought of another tight baggy of oxy.
+As she stepped through the doorway, something told her to move into the shadows, along the raw concrete wall covered with flags and oversized photographs of the big game in 1986 that propelled St. Pauli into the Second National League.

 The better part of Edda wanted to warn her dealer, but his skinny shadow was already swaying in the doorway.
 Besides, that wasn’t the plan.
 She was supposed to make an impression.

 The narc edged his way around a throng of bikers, whose loud voices followed him along the walls.
-By the time the dealer spotted the danger, it was almost on top of him.
+By the time the dealer saw the danger, it was too late.

-Edda looked back down at the narc and smiled to herself.
+Edda looked back down at the narc.
 Even if the moaning, groaning breeder had seen the trademark hook where her left hand should be, it didn’t matter.
 Sure, she was out on parole.
 Sure, she had just committed two counts of aggravated assault.
 But she knew suits who outranked the narc in his own organization.
 And they valued her services, however unconventional.

 * * *